getporter/proposals/pep/001-initial-pep-process.md

 1. A pull request for the PEP is submitted with an initial status of `provisional` in the preamble.
-The status is **PROPOSED** while the pull request is unmerged, and it is not provisionable until the pull request is merged.
+The status is **PROPOSED** while the pull request is unmerged, and it is not provisional until the pull request is merged.

 1. Reviewer(s) are assigned to the PEP.